ivanantolo/thermosac/README.md

    pip install .
    ```

-Python 3.12 or later is required as indicated in the project configuration【F:pyproject.toml†L1-L10】.
+Python 3.12 or later is required.

 ## Quick start
 The snippet below mirrors the single-system scanning routine used for the paper's Figure 2.